 There are 3 ways to find appropriate books.

-1. Use LINC, the Libraries’ traditional library catalogue, to find books, journal titles, books on reserve, etc. – basically everything NUS Libraries own.
-Both print and electronic materials are listed in LINC.
+- Use FindMore, the Libraries’ library catalogue, to find books, journal titles, books on reserve, etc. This will search everything NUS Libraries owns, both print and electronic materials are listed in FindMore.

 Common Search Tips